sanjchip/belly-button-challenge/README.md

 ## Interactive dashboard

-**a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual**
+**a horizontal bar chart with a dropdown menu**

+It displayed the top 10 OTUs found in that individual

 ![Alt text](image-1.png)

- ## horizontal bar chart
 ![Alt text](image-2.png)

-**a bubble chart that displays each sample**
+**a bubble chart**

+It displayed each sample based on the size of the sample_values and the otu_ids

 ![Alt text](image-3.png)

+**demographic information**

-**Display the sample metadata, i.e., an individual's demographic information**
+Displayed the sample metadata, i.e., an individual's demographic information, of each key-value pair from the metadata JSON object

 ![Alt text](image-4.png)